 Poor housing can cause or worsen health conditions, reduce a person's quality of life, exacerbate inequalities and can even result in premature death (World Health Organisation, 2018).
 Despite this evidence, an estimated 10 million people in England are at risk because they live in a poor-quality home.
-This is the equivalent of 4.3 million homes, close to half of which are homes lived in by someone over 55 years old2 and a million with at least one child.
+This is the equivalent of 4.3 million homes, close to half of which are homes lived in by someone over 55 years old and a million with at least one child.

 The population of England is ageing rapidly.
 Homes where the oldest person is aged over 85 are now the fastest growing household type and by 2043 it is estimated that the number of people over the age of 65 will increase by 30% to around 16 million (ONS, 2018).
-This longer life should be a cause for celebration but the reality is that people in later life are more likely to live in homes that need repairs and modifications, and there has been an increase in the number of people over 75 living in homes that endanger their health, independence and ability to enjoy later life.
+This longer life should be a cause for celebration but the reality is that people in later life are more likely to live in homes that need repairs and modifications, and there has been an increase in

-2 Unless otherwise stated, all analysis and figures in this report is taken from the English Housing Survey (2017).
+&lt;sup>2 Unless otherwise stated, all analysis and figures in this report is taken from the English Housing Survey (2017).
 Data presented by age in this report use the Household Reference Person (HRP) as collected in the English Housing Survey.
 This is the individual who has been chosen to complete the survey on behalf of the household.
 In the report, we also describe this as the 'head of the household'.